- Here’s a list of NBA players with the most points in a single game.

 The game of basketball is constantly evolving, so is the NBA, but the ultimate goal hasn’t changed, and that is to score higher points against your opposing team to get the victory.
 With this in mind, players have produced an offensive arsenal throughout the history of the NBA to boost their team’s NBA championship odds.

 In today’s modern era, there are plenty of spectacular scorers who are displaying an array of in-game moves to find the bottom of the net which adds to the excitement of NBA betting.
-From Stephen Curry’s long-distance shots, DeMar DeRozan’s elbow jumper up to Giannis Antetokounmpo’s unstoppable drive, we’ve witnessed it all.
+From Stephen Curry’s record-setting three-pointers, DeMar DeRozan’s elbow jumper up to Giannis Antetokounmpo’s unstoppable drive, we’ve witnessed it all.

 But who has accumulated the most points in one game among these NBA superstars?
 Here’s a list of the top seven NBA players who hold the most points in a single game.
 Please note that this list consists of different players as Wilt Chamberlain scored multiple 70-point games.

 Wilt Chamberlain is arguably the most dominant player in history, his record of 100 points in a single game is one solid case to claim this title.
 On March 2, 1962, he did this during his third year in the league in a win against the New York Knicks.
 Chamberlain shot 36 out of 63 attempts at 57.1% efficiency, thus adding 28 free throws.
 Additionally, he grabbed 25 rebounds in the same game to cap off the historic night.

 Kobe Bryant – 81 points